95+ Rare colors to intrigue and inspire

 White paint smeared across a canvas.

-Rare shades of white include:
+Rare shades of white

 1. alabaster – white with a very pale yellow or pink tint